 It’s worth noting that Botox is just one of several brands of botulinum toxin.
 When injected into the target area (in this case the muscle that’s causing the neck to spasm) in small doses, botulinum toxin gets to work by blocking the signals between the nerves and the muscles.
 This temporarily relaxes the muscles and reduces the spasms and other symptoms of cervical dystonia.
 In order to more effectively identify the muscle(s) in question, doctors will sometimes use an Electromyography (EMG) as it can be difficult to know exactly which muscles are the issue with cervical dystonia.

 It generally takes between 3 and 14 days for the Botox to take effect, but this can vary from person to person.
 The effects of Botox then usually last between 3 and 6 months, but this will depend on how quickly your body metabolises it.

 What are the side effects of Botox for cervical dystonia?

-As with many treatments, Botox for cervical dystonia can sometimes result in side effects.
+As with many treatments, neck Botox can sometimes result in side effects.
 The most common include neck pain and headaches, and you may also find that you have a bit of redness, bleeding or swelling in the area that’s been injected.
 Less common side effects include head drooping and difficulty swallowing.
 If you experience either of these, contact your practitioner for best advice.
 You can find out more about the dos and don’ts before and after Botox injections here.

-If you think you might have cervical dystonia, speak to your GP first as they will be able to direct you to a neurologist to determine if Botox is the right treatment for you.
+If you think you might have cervical dystonia, speak to your GP first as they will be able to direct you to a neurologist to determine whether Botox is the right treatment for you.

 For more on all things Botox, have a read through our handy treatment guide.